 Building healthy same-gender friendships heals wounds received in peer or family relationships.
 Often, Nosal says, teens haven’t formed bonds with the same gender because of rivalry or jealousy.

 “A gender-specific environment invites teens to build strong peer support, which is essential in the treatment process,” she says.
 “Strong peer interaction can facilitate healthy boundaries, healthy discussion of sexual issues, and safe exploration of issues related to body image.”

-Gender-specific settings also address co-occurring disorders, such as addictions to love, sex, and relationships by removing those complicating factors.
+Gender-specific treatment for teens also addresses co-occurring disorders, such as addictions to love, sex, and relationships by removing those complicating factors.

 Finding healthy role models